-In 2017, St Agatha's School commissioned the construction of Labyrinth Sacred Space located at the Crombie Street amphitheatre.
-It's purpose was to provide the students and staff with a quiet space for prayer, contemplation, reflection and meditation in accordance with our Catholic Identity.
-The establishment of a Labyrinth sacred space was in line with the recommendations indicated in the Enhancing Catholic School Identity Project, which calls for recontexualisation of our Catholic Identity for our school context.
+Various sacred spaces throughout St Agatha's School provide students, staff and families with spaces for prayer, contemplation, reflection and meditation in accordance with our Catholic Identity.
+Sacred spaces can vary from traditional spaces through to more modern recontexualised spaces.
 Recontextualisation describes any formal process whereby something is placed in a new context, thereby receiving renewed meaning and plausibility.
 It involves the re-imagination of the Catholic tradition in our contemporary context.

-A labyrinth is an ancient symbol that relates to wholeness.
+The labyrinth is an ancient symbol that relates to wholeness.
 It combines the imagery of the circle and the spiral into a meandering but purposeful path.
 The Labyrinth represents a journey to our own centre and back again out into the world.
-Unlike a maze, a labyrinth is designed for ease of navigation, and it is impossible to get lost within one.